edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-ControlPlaneEvents.md

 In the future, EdgeX application services may optionally subscribe to metrics and CPE messages (by attaching to the appropriate message pipe).
 Thus allowing additional filtering, transformation, endpoint control of metric and CPE data.

-- At the point where this feature is supported, consideration would need to be made as to whether all events (sensor reading messages and metric/CPE messages go through the same application services)
+- At the point where this feature is supported, consideration would need to be made as to whether all events (sensor reading messages and metric/CPE messages) go through the same application services.

 At this time, EdgeX will not persist the metric or CPE data (except as it may be retained as part of message delivery).
 Consumers of metric or CPE data are responsible for persisting the data if needed.
 Persistence of metric or CPE information may be considered in the future.